BRK Brocock Ranger XR Test Review

 Brocock Compatto, Bantam, Concept Lite & Commander Owners Group a specialist group for the earlier bolt version of the rifle but which also includes members with the new Brocock XR.

-Those are the 3 main groups for Brocock fans, great groups, but if you are looking for something a little more specialised read on as there are countless groups on Facebook for general airgun discussion, almost all do not allow for sale / wanted posts for guns, ammunition, parts, or accessories for firearms due to the Facebook Community Standards which expressly prohibit these sales, as with any group you should read the group rules and follow them to avoid the Admin ‘Ban Hammer’ often brought down without warning!
+Those are the three main groups for Brocock fans.
+They are great groups.
+But if you are looking for something a little more specialised, there are countless groups on Facebook for general airgun discussion.
+Almost all do not allow for sale / wanted posts for guns, ammunition, parts, or accessories for firearms.
+That’s because Facebook Community Standards expressly prohibit these sales.
+As with any group, you should read the group rules and follow them to avoid the Admin ‘Ban Hammer’.
+This often bets brought down without warning!
 The list below is just a sample of the groups available to you for advice and general shooting chat, but don’t forget if you can’t find the group you’re looking for, you could always start your own!

 https://www.facebook.com/groups/304919272895108/?multi_permalinks=3642617405791928